Security and Authentication

 What is the difference between the online and offline modes in CINNOX's Data Retention feature?

-The online mode refers to the backup data that is transferred to your SFTP server and synced to your MongoDB and view the data through the CINNOX Retention Portal.
+The online mode refers to the backup data that is transferred to your SFTP server and synced to your MongoDB.
+View the data through the CINNOX Retention Portal.

 How do I configure the Data Retention?